52North/pegelonline-kafka-consumer/README.md

 3. Execute the _perform_ goal.
 You have to specify the `repo_id`, `repo_user` and `repo_pw` in your command:
 `mvn -Drepoid=nexus-releases -Drepo_user=user -Drepo_pw=password release:perform`.
 Only change `repo_user` and `repo_pw`!
 The _perform_ goal will release the latest artifact to Nexus.

+Note: If you aim to perform the release as part of your CI-pipeline e.g. within a Jenkins build environment, you also have to set Git credentials with write access.
+For this purpose, use the _jenkins-release_ profile, which uses `SCM_USERNAME` and `SCM_PASSWORD` environment variables, which you have to set in beforehand.